Alpha Tau Alpha

-Alpha Tau Alpha (ΑΤΑ) is an American professional honorary agricultural education organization for those who have chosen a major in agricultural education or extension education.
+Alpha Tau Alpha (ΑΤΑ) is an American professional honor society for those who have chosen a major in agricultural education or extension education.

 History

 The general purpose of vocational agriculture-to educate present and prospective farmers for proficiency in farming—created throughout this nation a band of men dedicated to the improvement of agriculture through education.
 These men were of a unique profession and one individual, Dr. A. W Nolan, conceived the idea of a professional organization for them.